-I recently watched watched the 2015 film, ‘Concussion’, starring Will Smith about the epidemic of brain damage injuries in the NFL.
+I recently watched the 2015 film, ‘Concussion’, starring Will Smith about the epidemic of brain damage injuries in the NFL.
 And it has a great lesson for those trying to understand how big business controls EMF science.

 If you don’t know, ‘Concussion‘ follows the story of Dr. Bennet Omalu (played by Smith) who diagnosed a traumatic brain injury in a deceased football player.